oemden/Enable-TRIM-10104plus/readme.md

 	pkgbuild --nopayload --scripts scripts --identifier com.enabletrim.example.com enabletrim.pkg

+if you want payload free pkg or look at the script `create_enabletrim10104plus_pkg.sh` if you want a receipt and version.

 ##Important Note :

 1. Apple Warns you that you enable TRIM at your own risks !
 And